-This website is an index to research at Cesagen into ICT-driven developments such as biometrics, ambient intelligence, personal health systems, assistive robotics, smart implants, biosensors, GIS-related applications, and more.
-It now serves as an archive of Cesagen's research contributions and findings while working on these large collaborative projects, funded by the European Commission.
+This website is an index to research at the Centre for Economic and Social Aspects of Genomics (Cesagen), into ICT-driven developments such as biometrics, ambient intelligence, personal health systems, assistive robotics, smart implants, biosensors, GIS-related applications, and more.
+These are large-scale collaborative research projects, all funded by the European Commission, and this site is an archive of Cesagen's research contributions and findings.

 Cesagen participated in projects funded under the 6th Framework Programme (FP6) but was particularly successful in attracting funding throughout the lifetime of FP7.
 Collaborators on these projects have mainly been from within the EEA but also from the United States, Latin America and India.
 Cesagen collaborated with European organisations such as the Joint Research Centre (JRC) of the EC and the European Network and Information Security Agency (ENISA).
 It liaised with international governmental partners such as the US Deptartment of Homeland Security and NATO Advanced Research Division, and with industrial partners such as Fraunhofer, Philips, Sagem and the International Biometric Group.